You may not want to see my baby’s ashes.

 We’ve been taking a break from all things baby since then, but my heart never fails to yearn for a baby when I stop to consider our vision for our family.
 Every time I think I’ve found myself in a place where I begin to try and talk myself into being done, into being reasonable that it’s not worth it to go through all of it again (to try to conceive, to live through the anxiety of 9 months, to endure the pain of labor and delivery, to survive the sleepless newborn/baby/toddler phases), something immediately stirs inside me that says we’re not.

 I am thankful for this break, however.
 I’ve been able to sit in a hot tub, enjoy a drink with my husband at a bar, and not be bruised all up and down my backside or swallow a million pills every day for a change.
+I attend two support groups a month and am looking into seeing a therapist for additional support and healing.
 I have focused more on my living children and my job and my husband and our house.
 But we still don’t feel complete.

 I feel as if the pieces are mostly put back together, but there’s still some missing, hiding somewhere.
 And while I know I’ll never feel whole without my missing children, I hope that someday I can at least feel together.